Most Japanese medical workers still not fully vaccinated as Olympics loom

 The government is aiming to inoculate most of its 36 million people over the age of 65 by the end of July.
 To reach that target, the government hopes to deliver about 1 million shots a day, about three times faster than the current pace.

-So far, just 3.7% of Japan's population of 126 million have gotten at least one COVID-19 vaccine shot, the lowest rate among wealthy countries.
-Initially, the holdup was scant supplies of the vaccine developed by Pfizer Inc (PFE.N) and BioNTech SE (22UAy.DE), the only one approved by regulators so far.
+So far, just 3.7% of Japan’s population of 126 million have gotten at least one COVID-19 vaccine shot, the lowest rate among wealthy countries.
+Initially, the holdup was scant supplies of the vaccine developed by Pfizer Inc and BioNTech SE, the only one approved by regulators so far.

-But inbound shipments of the Pfizer shot have increased dramatically in May, and the government is expected to approve Moderna Inc's (MRNA.O) candidate this week for use in mass vaccination centres. read more
+But inbound shipments of the Pfizer shot have increased dramatically in May, and the government is expected to approve Moderna Inc’s candidate this week for use in mass vaccination centres.

-The shot developed by AstraZeneca PLC (AZN.L) is also being considered by domestic regulators. read more
+The shot developed by AstraZeneca PLC is also being considered by domestic regulators.

 Our Standards: The Thomson Reuters Trust Principles.